Mississippi man seeks to plead guilty in 5 Alabama slayings

-MOBILE, Ala.
-(AP) — A Mississippi man charged with using an ax and a rifle to kill five people in rural Alabama has signed a document saying he wants to plead guilty.
+BIRMINGHAM, Ala.
+(AP) — A Mississippi man charged with using an ax and a rifle to kill five people in rural Alabama wants to plead guilty in the slayings, court records show.

-Court records show Derrick Dearman of Lucedale, Mississippi, signed a document last week saying he plans to plead guilty in killings that occurred two years ago near Citronelle.
+Derrick Dearman, 29, of Lucedale, Mississippi, signed a document last week saying he plans to plead guilty in the killings that occurred two years ago near Citronelle.

 The town is located in southwest Alabama about 35 miles (56 kilometers) from Mobile.

-A trial would still have to be held under state law because the 29-year-old man plans to plead guilty to capital murder, which carries a potential death penalty.
+A trial would still have to be held under state law because the man plans to plead guilty to capital murder, which carries a potential death penalty.

 Most Read Nation & World Stories